yukiosh/dengaku-club.github.io/workshops/archives/20170826-cganimation/README.md

 https://thenounproject.com/muhammadfaisal40/collection/arrow/?oq=arrow&cidx=1&i=938301

 # CG Animation workshop archive on 26th Aug 2017
-We held a workshop which create animation on 26th Aug 2017.
+We held a workshop which create animation on 26th Aug 2017 at [Hokutopia](http://www.hokutopia.jp/).
 In that day, 25 elementaly scholl students came to here, creating the animation by own distinct thinking.
 This archive is thier works at the workshop.
 You can see from link below.
 Also, this site premises to see with modern Web browser such [Firefox](https://www.mozilla.org/).